 Lately, naming after dessert has shown a growing trend in the tech industry, but also it has shown that products can be named after the other products of other sectors, thus a new naming system.
 This strategy is noted to be more straightforward in the process of fighting for the trademark to a term that is connected with innovation.

 Utilizing the Right Symbols

-Between the symbols, of circled R (®) and superscript capital letter TM(TM) one cannot use each and every symbol or simply just any symbol.
+Between the symbols, of circled R (®) and superscript capital letter TM(TM) one cannot use every symbol or simply just any symbol.
 There is a way to use each.
 The circled R symbol (®) can be used only when the words or phrase has been applied for registration and approved by the US government.
-Since you cannot use it until approval; you might just desire to establish the fact, this certain literature has been claimed by you and you possess the legal rights to it.
+Since you cannot use it until approval; you might desire to establish the fact, you have claimed this certain literature, and you possess the legal rights to it.

 Exemptions to the Rule

-Like the generic terms are not registrable, descriptive terms are troublesome too but every theory has an exception to it.
-If you remember sometime back “Georgetown Cupcakes” became quite a news for obtaining five separate trademarks for the name.
+Like the generic terms are not registrable, descriptive terms are troublesome too, but every theory has an exception to it.
+If you remember sometime back “Georgetown Cupcakes” became quite news for obtaining five separate trademarks for the name.